vkehfdl1/tokhing/RESPONSIVE_DESIGN_SUMMARY.md

 ### 3. Progressive Enhancement

 - Mobile-first approach with desktop enhancements
+- Single breakpoint at 768px for simplified responsive design
 - Full-width elements on mobile for better touch interaction
 - Larger tap targets on mobile devices